ytai9109/AirDashboard/README.md

 **Goal:**

 Displays the dataset used to visualize the plots.
+Does not have any specific usage except to provide user with some reference.

 **Usage:**